warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/node-commands.md

 To execute a node command, just run `wardend`, followed by the command.
 Include the `--node` flag with the node endpoint.

-For example, to check the node status, run this:
+For example, to check the node status, run the example below, using the preferred endpoint.

 ```bash
 wardend status --node https://rpc.buenavista.wardenprotocol.org:443